Jakeagle/Trinity-Capital-pilot/README.md

 DISCLAIMER: As stated before, this website is an educational banking *simulator* and not a live bank.
 No real-life funds are being transferred, nor can this app be used to purchase real-life items or services.

+This website includes PDFs for official Documentation in the code files.
+There you will find a Tutorial with an in-depth guide on using the app, and a developer handbook with detailed code explanations for each feature.

 If you have any questions you can reach out to jakeagleofficial01@gmail.com for more information